 - Fusing: This technique on how to macrame involves joining two (usually polypropylene) cords together using a lighter flame.
 Hold the flame near the cord to melt the fiber, wet your pointer finger and thumb, then use them to roll the melted fiber and create a seal.

-5. How much cord do I need to macrame?
+5. How much cord do I need for this macrame tutorial?

-There is no standard in terms of the amount and length of cord you would need to macrame, as it will depend on the macrame project you're working on.
+There is no standard in terms of the amount and length of cord you would need, as it will depend on the macrame project you're working on.
 Generally, though, it should be at least four times longer than your project's length.

 You would need it to be around six to eight times longer than your project's length if your pattern calls for: